greganswer/notes/DataStructures/README.md

 Queue

+- Think of a line at the grocery store, FIFO
 - Some languages have built in data types to represent this structure
 - Collection that supports adding and removing
 - The first item pushed is the first one popped.
 First In, First Out (FIFO)
-- Pushing/popping an item on to the stack has a run time of O(1)
+- **Never make a queue using an array because enqueueing/dequeueing is slower**
+- Main functions of a queue: `enqueue`, `dequeue`, `peek` which all have a O(1)
 - Examples:
     - Order processing
     - Message processing